Severe flooding brings Hogmanay disruption

 The West Coast Mainline is closed between Carlisle and Scotland with services on other closed lines slowly being reinstated.

-Four flood warnings and four alerts are in place in central and southern Scotland.
+Three flood warnings and four alerts are in place in central and southern Scotland.

 A yellow be aware warning, valid until 15:00, is in place for snow for parts of northern Scotland.